Date of Last Revision

 As a team, we have designed a rigid cervical collar that utilizes a slightly flexible, but durable 1/16th inch polyethylene outer shell with padded gel inserts.
 The outer shell is a two piece design that incorporates the favorable concepts of currently manufactured collars.
 The two pieces were cut using a scroll saw and molded using an application of heat to the desired positions.
 There are multiple cut outs in the plastic of both pieces that give flexibility when fitting the collar and the pieces can be connected using velcro straps.
 The inner “cooling system” is composed of two hydrogels: TheraPearl Technology freezable beads and a pressure activated cooling pad marketed by The Green Pet Shop.
 The cooling materials will then be wrapped together in polyolefin shrink wrap and placed within specified cutout positions in the antimicrobial padding.
 Finally the components will be covered in a heat resistant cloth material to ensure direct contact with the skin is compatible and comfortable for the patient.
 The modifications focus on reducing the hot spots on the cheeks, chin, and neck that are commonly associated with discomfort in patients, will address the discomfort of the chin and neck associated with dysphagia, and will also maintain the rigidity and restriction of motion necessary of the collar.
 Testing on the efficacy of the design concepts brought forth is still in progress, but we believe the modified cervical collar can increase patient comfort levels and reduce overheating.

 Rondinelli, Elizabeth M.; Hodgson, Katharine J.; Ballash, Samantha L.; and Augustynovich, Jessica C., "Development of a Modified Cervical Collar to Eliminate Overheating and Dysphagia Side Effects" (2015).
-Honors Research Projects.
+Williams Honors College, Honors Research Projects.
 81.